marly-ai/marly/README.md

 ## 🚀 Features

-- 📄 Give your agents the ability to find whats relevant from your documents and get it back in a structured useable format
+- 📄 Give your agents the ability to find whats relevant from your documents, extract it and get it back in JSON with a single API call.
-- 🔍 Extract data based on multiple schemas from numerous documents without a vector database or telling us what page its on!
+- 🔍 Extract data based on multiple schemas from numerous documents without a vector database or specifying page numbers
-- 🔄 Simplify multi-step agentic workflows that use unstructured documents with a single tool call
+- 🔄 Built-in caching to enable instant retrieval of previously extracted schemas, allowing for rapid repeat extractions without reprocessing the original documents.

 ---